SIDN/ietf-wg-rpp-charter/rpp-charter.md

 The Extensible Provisioning Protocol (EPP) was standardized ([STD69](https://datatracker.ietf.org/doc/std69/)) in 2009 to address the needs of domain name management between domain name registries and registrars.
 Though EPP is still serving the domain name industry well, the progress in available development, integration and operational patterns, tools and technologies create a desire to have a provisioning protocol using the [REST](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) architectural style and the [JSON](https://datatracker.ietf.org/doc/html/rfc8259) data-interchange format.
 Such design is expected to take advantage of stateless architecture and widely deployed solutions such as OpenAPI, associated documentation, testing and code generation tools, and L4-L7 network services such as API gateways, authorization servers, load balancers, web servers, WAFs etc.
-The successful adoption of RDAP by Domain Name Registries (DNRs) and Regional Internet Registries (RIRs) demonstrates the usefulness of this type of architecture and technology tool stack.
+The successful adoption of RDAP by Domain Name Registries (DNRs) and Regional Internet Registries (RIRs) demonstrates the usefulness of JSON and REST based architectures.

-This evolution has already started with some Country Code Top Level Domains (ccTLDs).
-First production deployments of this approach have seen adoption by both new and existing clients, where a preference has been noted for this approach.
+Production deployments of REST and JSON based provisioning protocols by Country Code Top Level Domains (ccTLDs) have been well received, however variance across implementations is starting to become a concern.

-A REST architecture is expected to allow easier integration between registries and registrars, thus lowering the costs for domain registration and new market entrants.
+A standardized REST architecture is expected to allow easier integration between registries and registrars, thus lowering the costs for domain registration and new market entrants.

 # Scope